Conditional Warning Probabilities

 Generally speaking, the tornado probability issued by the SPC is roughly equivalent to the probability of experiencing a tornado warning.
 The main exception to this rule is the 15% tornado risk.
 This is likely due to the large difference between 15% and 30% tornado probabilities.
 Since tornadoes are the rarest of the three severe weather phenomena, a 15% change in probability is more significant than having the same probability change for more common hazards like wind and hail.
 There are likely several days where the actual tornado probability is 20% - 25% and therefore not quite high enough to justify a 30% tornado probability area (which itself would prompt the rare and attention-getting "high risk").

 Once again, we see the same concerning pattern noted above (flash flood warnings becoming significantly more likely within the highest tornado risks).
 Based on this finding, NWS forecasters probably should be especially conscious about what warnings they issue during major tornado outbreaks.
 For instance, should a tornado warning be issued on a weak looking velocity couplet in an area extremely susceptible to flooding?
 Probably not, because that might encourage people to seek shelter underground where they might drown.
-Should a flash flood warning for low-end flooding be issued while an EF4+ tornado is approaching a major city?
+Should a flash flood warning be issued for low-end flooding while an EF4+ tornado is approaching a major city?
 Probably not, because that might discourage people from seeking out an underground shelter.
 This is, unfortunately, a conundrum with no simple solution.
 Ultimately, the forecasters issuing warnings may have to decide which threat is more likely to kill people and act accordingly.

 Part IV: Warning probability as a function of SPC significant severe areas